WallStreetMojo

 Features

-Features of consignment accounting
+Features of Consignment Accounting

 2. Transfer of Procession: Procession of goods transferred from consignor to consignee.

-3. Agreement: There is a pre-agreement between the consignor and consignee for terms and conditions of the consignment.
+3. Agreement: There is a pre-agreement between the consignor and consignee for the terms and conditions of the consignment.

 ABC sent goods costing $10,000 to XYZ on 01st Jan 2020 on a consignment basis.
 He spent $200 on its packaging.
 As per the term of consignment, XYZ is entitled to a 10% commission.
 On 3st Jan 2020, XYZ confirmed the receipt of the goods and sent a 50% amount as the advance.
-On the last day of the month, XYZ sends details of his sales, which showed that 3/4 of the goods were sold for $11,000, and XYZ remitted balance amount after deducting advance and commission.
+On the last day of the month, XYZ sent details of his sales, which showed that 3/4 of the goods were sold for $11,000, and XYZ remitted the balance amount after deducting advance and commission.
 What will be the journal entries to record the transactions taking place?

 Consignment Account Journal Entry